-Laser Institute of America is the publisher of the ANSI standards and they can be obtained at their website www.lia.org.
+Laser Institute of America is the publisher of the ANSI standards; these standards can be purchased from the LIA bookstore.

 The exam is made up of 100 multiple-choice questions.
 The questions are grouped into areas of practice.
 Each question has five (four for CMLSO exam) possible answers from which to choose.
 The total allotted time to take the exam is three hours.